AnotherKamila/kamila.is/coding/index.md

     - **Dev status**:
         - Written in Elm, so changes are cheap.
 Small improvements might come in quite frequently.
         - Contributions are welcome!
 Though far from "perfectly clean", this app is IMHO not terrible!
-- [OutSurfing](https://github.com/AnotherKamila/outsurfing): "Couchsurfing for outdoor activities" -- a platform for finding companions for hikes, skiing or anything, based on preferences and time constraints.
+- **OutSurfing**: "Couchsurfing for outdoor activities" -- a platform for finding companions for hikes, skiing or anything, based on preferences and time constraints.
 In fact, it will be able to do anything, not just outdoor.
 Therefore it needs a better name.
-    - **Status**: Planning stage, nothing is implemented.
-But I intend to start soonish!
+    - **Status**: Planning stage, nothing is deployed.
+But soonish it will!
-    - **Dev status**: Nothing is implemented, but I intend to do a Django backend + Elm web app.
+    - **Dev status**: Currently not open-source because I need to persuade my collaborator :-/ But we intend to re-open-source once it's been running for a while.
+Talk to me if you want to help, though.

 Smaller projects that should not be deleted (unlike some of my other smaller projects):